turbot/guardrails-samples/calculated_policies/README.md

   # target_resource = "tmod:@turbot/turbot#/"
   # target_resource = "191238958290468"
   ```

+  - it should have a comment that states that it may be changes or overridden in the `default.tfvars`

 - The parent resource for the Smart Folder should use a variable for the target resource

   ```terraform